 Just over 15,000 properties in Carmarthenshire are currently at some level of flood risk from river or surface water flooding or coastal overflow.
 3,151 properties are at high risk, 2,292 at medium risk and 9,713 properties are at low risk.
-Of these the vast majority are residential properties.
 Climate change will increase the number of properties, infrastructure and key services at risk of flooding.
 Places which do not currently flood will become at risk of flooding and those already known to be at risk will see the level of that risk become greater.
-Welsh Government have worked on an update to Technical Advice Note 15 (TAN15) which provides guidance for local planning authorities to reduce flood risk and develop away from high risk areas - this will have far reaching consequences on planning and comes into force in 2023.